yahayuta/Reversi/README.md

 ## Migration Details

-The Pygame version maintains the same game logic and structure as the original GBA version:
+The Pygame version maintains the same game logic and structure as the original GBA version.
+The original GBA source code and build artifacts are preserved in the `gba/` directory for reference.

 ### Preserved Elements
 - **Constants**: All board dimensions, colors, and game states